chibisnorlax/acnhfaq/index.md

 Turnip runs are a simple process but can be easily used to make tens of millions of bells.
 The process requires a **Nintendo Switch Online subscription** and a partner.

 1. One person time travels until they find a high turnip price at Nook’s Cranny (see: “How do I time travel for good turnip prices?”).
-    - Aim for 300+ bell prices—the higher the better.
+    - Aim for prices of 300 bells or more — the higher the better.
 2. The other person time travels until they find a low buy price from Daisy Mae.
 (Simply travel to Sunday, back a day, and forward again until you find your desired price.)
-    - Aim for <95 bells price.
+    - Aim for prices of less than 95 bells.
 3. Buy a full inventory from Daisy Mae, travel to the Nook’s Cranny and sell.
 Rinse, repeat, make money!

 ## Villagers